ejones/mythril/README.rst

 mythril
 =======

-``mythril`` is a library for building fine-grained widgets in HTML, CSS and JavaScript.
-It is independent of any web framework.
+``mythril`` is a WSGI-compatible library for building fine-grained widgets in HTML, CSS and JavaScript.

 Licensed under the MIT License.
 See the LICENCE file distributed with this code for more details.